Things to Do in Jackson, MS and Surrounding Cities

 Theatre & Music

+If the arts are your thing, you’ll be amazed at all the things to do in Jackson.
 Come and discover all the amazing theatres and music venues in Jackson, MS.

 Experience Tony Award-winning Broadway Productions at Thalia Mara Hall.
 You may purchase tickets through Ticketmaster.
 New Stage Theatre, now in its 42nd season, is Mississippi’s only professional non-profit theatre.
 The theatre produces five main stage shows September through June and has touring productions year round.